tlcheah2/tlcheah2/README.md

 ---

-**I am a Full-Stack Javascript Developer, primarily focus in backend development for the past 2 years.**
+**I am a Full-Stack Javascript/Typescript Developer, primarily focus in backend development for the past 2 years.**

-- 💻 I work with [OPC](https://www.opcbiz.com) as an Backend Engineer, helping the company and the team to grow.
+- 💻 I work with [X-Team](https://x-team.com/) as an Senior Software Engineer, helping the company and the team to grow.

 - ✍🏻 I love to share and consolidate my learning by writing blog post.
 I have written **69 articles** in my own [blog](https://tekloon.dev) and [Medium](https://tekloon.medium.com/).

-- ⌨️ I post Daily AWS Quiz at my Linkedin and Twitter as part of my learning strategy.

 - 😄 I can speak Chinese, Malay, Chinese and Cantonese.